ucam-department-of-psychiatry/camcops/documentation/source/to_do.rst

 Server
 ------

+- Superuser facility to list all users' e-mail addresses or provide ``mailto:`` URL.

 - Search for all ``‘***’`` and fix.

 - Implement (from command line) “export to anonymisation staging database” =